 The moral of this story is that even the smallest acts of kindness can grow into something beautiful and bring people together.
 Like Maya, our kindness has the power to transform the world around us.

-In a distant village, there lived a young girl named Maya.
-One evening, Maya discovered an old lantern in her attic.
+In a village, there lived a young girl.
+One evening, She discovered an old lantern in her attic.
 To her surprise, the lantern glowed brightly when she touched it.
-Curious and excited, Maya rubbed the lantern and out popped a magical genie.
+Curious and excited, She rubbed the lantern and out popped a magical genie.

 The genie said, “I will grant you three wishes, but they must be used wisely.”

-Overwhelmed with excitement, Maya quickly made her first wish for a room full of toys.
+Overwhelmed with excitement, she quickly made her first wish for a room full of toys.
 Instantaneously, her room was filled with toys of all shapes and sizes.

-For her second wish, Maya wished for endless candies.
+For her second wish, the girl wished for endless candies.
 The genie granted her wish, and candies overflowed in her room.

-As Maya enjoyed her toys and candies, she realized there was more she could wish for.
+As she enjoyed her toys and candies, she realized there was more she could wish for.
 She asked the genie to make her village prosperous and filled with happiness.

 The genie granted her final wish, and the village flourished.
 People were happy, and the village became a joyful place to live.